cloudemprise/cfn-ovpn-cli/README.md

 ## Network Security

-Defense in depth is adopted to provide redundancy and is discussed in more details under the following headings.
+Defence in depth is adopted to provide redundancy and is discussed in more details under the following headings.

 #### AWS Network ACLs